By The Wyoming LLC Attorney TeamAug 24, 2022

-For Washington’s secretary of state to approve your name, it must be different from any name of other business entities already listed in Washington.
+For Washington’s Secretary of State to approve your name, it must be different from any name of other business entities already listed in Washington.
 To check if your name is available, you may search the Washington Secretary of State business name database.
-This search can be found here.

 You can submit a Name Reservation form to the Washington Secretary of State.
-The form may be found here.
 When you submit this form with its $30 filing fee, your desired name will be reserved for 180 days.
 This form must be sent through the mail to the following address:Secretary of State

 The articles of incorporation are a foundational document when forming your corporation.
 Once you submit this document to the Washington Secretary of State, your corporation is legally formed.
 You must include the following information when submitting this document: